Messy Brain? Try These Top ADHD-Friendly Organization Tricks

 Enter: the Drop Zone

+This is one of my most tried-and-true visual organization ADHD tips.
 A drop zone is a designated, judgment-free area for your daily clutter.
 It’s not just allowed—it’s expected.
+Decluttering ADHD homes requires creative problem solving, which is one of our biggest strengths!

 Where to set one up: